 On the subject of kindness: there are ways that we can help make the site more accessible for those who can benefit from this particular type of accommodation.
 I’m not sure how many people know that there are resources available for folks who don’t always post with alt.
 If that’s you, these things may be news:

-• There were at one time a couple of bots that were able to assist with alt: @alttext.bsky.social used “AI” to provide image descriptions and some context for posted images. @alt-text.bsky.social used OCR to parse text-heavy images.
+- There were at one time a couple of bots that were able to assist with alt: @alttext.bsky.social used “AI” to provide image descriptions and some context for posted images. @alt-text.bsky.social used OCR to parse text-heavy images.
 Each could be invoked by typing the username as a reply to a posted image.
-They have of late been fairly unreliable, unfortunately–using them can be hit-or-miss at the best of times.
-Long story short: it’s time to find some other way to get alt text associated with images.
+The former has been deprecated, to the best of my knowledge.
+It no longer responds to invocations for help.
+The latter is still being maintained as of this writing.
+A newer image description service was being maintained at https://assisted.space/alt by Bluesky user Luke.
+This service is at present unavailable for use.

-• If you dig into your Bluesky settings, you’ll find a toggle under the Accessibility header that will let you choose to Require alt text before posting.
+- If you dig into your Bluesky settings, you’ll find a toggle at Settings > Accessibility that will let you choose to Require alt text before posting.

 Last thing.
 There are a ton of resources available online that are better than I am at explaining the intricacies of this alt text/image description business, and I’ve linked them below.
 First are links to posts from Bluesky user Wren, who’s one of the biggest advocates for the use of alt text anywhere on the site.